- Version 1.0: Initial release

 Below you can watch a video about Slipping away users plugin:

-In order for this plugin to show data, iOS and Android SDK should be configured so that it shows a popup to end users, and they start sending star rating data to Countly server.
+In order for this plugin to show data, iOS and Anroid SDK or (for web use case) Web SDK should be configured, so that it shows a popup (shows a feedback sticker for web) to end users, and they start sending rating data to Countly server.

 View frequency shows views per session (for a mobile app) or visit (for a web app).
 So if for example there are 120 visitors having between 1.7 views per visit on average, then you will see on the first line that it will write 1-2.